Dundee 0-1 Hearts: Claudio Braga's goal and Craig Gordon's stunning save help ten-player Jambos maintain dominance at Scottish Premiership summit

 Report as Hearts beat Dundee 1-0; Claudio Braga netted the only goal of the game in the first half; Jambos keeper Alex Schwolow was sent off for bringing Tony Yogane down outside the box; substitute Craig Gordon pulled off a stoppage time wonder save to maintain the Jambos lead at the top

-Ten-man Hearts held on against a stubborn Dundee to claim a narrow win to maintain their lead in the Scottish Premiership title race, now at six points.
+Ten-man Hearts overcame a stubborn Dundee to claim a narrow win and restore their lead in the Scottish Premiership title race.

 Derek McInnes wants to make "every game count" in their push to end the Old Firm's lead dominance, and Alexander Schwolow was quickly called into action to deny Billy Koumetio as Dundee looked to extend their winning run to four.